By Dr Van Kien Nguyen, project lead at Research Center for Rural Development, An Giang University, Vietnam National University

-Organic agriculture and food system sub-working package 2 is one of the core tasks of RCRD team.
-Mekong Organics is the technical advisor for the sub-package who facilitates stakeholder engagement, linking farmers to the private frim to buy organic rice, and partnering with NGO (Asia Organic Agriculture Research Institute_IOA), farmer cooperative (Vinh Loi Rice Cooperative) in Thanh Tri District of Soc Trang province and Soc Trang DARD leaders to pilot the organic agriculture model in 23 rice farmers with 30 hectares of rice paddies in the winter crop 2021-2022.
+Organic agriculture and food system sub-working package 2 is one of the core tasks of the RCRD team.
+Mekong Organics is the technical advisor for the sub-package who facilitates stakeholder engagement, linking farmers to the private firms to buy organic rice, and partnering with NGO (Asia Organic Agriculture Research Institute_IOA), farmer cooperative (Vinh Loi Rice Cooperative) in Thanh Tri District of Soc Trang province and Soc Trang DARD leaders to pilot the organic agriculture model in 23 rice farmers with 30 hectares of rice paddies in the winter crop 2021-2022.

-Due to covid-19 pandemic disruption, it took a year for the research team and partners (AOI) to evaluate and select the potential farmer group and community as well as the regulation of the authorities.
+Due to the covid-19 pandemic disruption, it took a year for the research team and partners (AOI) to evaluate and select the potential farmer group and community as well as the regulation of the authorities.
 It was evident that some farmer groups meet the biophysical criteria (soils and water are suitable to grow organic rice), but lack leadership capacity and community leaders to promote this initiative.
-Some communities have a strong governmental support by legal advice and land use regulation, but the soils and water are vulnerable to pesticide contamination from the neighbouring conventional farms.
-Consequently, it took a long process with many zoom meeting among the project team (RCRD), experts (Mekong Organics), and consultants (IAO) to review and sit down for making a milestone.
+Some communities have strong governmental support by legal advice and land use regulation, but the soils and water are vulnerable to pesticide contamination from the neighbouring conventional farms.
+Consequently, it took a long process with many zoom meetings among the project team (RCRD), experts (Mekong Organics), and consultants (IAO) to review and sit down for making a milestone.

-Finally, we actually co-found the site which satisfies with both biophysical, social, and cultural knowledge that enable collaboration and facilitation of the organic rice system which aims to offer a better life for smallholder farmers in the Mekong Delta, a very vulnerable region to the impacts of climate change.
+Finally, we actually co-found the site which satisfies both biophysical, social, and cultural knowledge that enable collaboration and facilitation of the organic rice system which aims to offer a better life for smallholder farmers in the Mekong Delta, a very vulnerable region to the impacts of climate change.

-With the commitment of local NGOs partners (AOI), local and provincial government (Soc Trang DARD), Thanh Tri People Committee, and Sub-DARD, the private firm (Hong Tan), and the rice cooperative (Vinh Loi Cooperative), and their famer members, we expect the outcomes of the project will change the farming system practices, improve wellbeing for smallholder farmers, and building trust among researchers, NGOs, government, private sector and farmers to develop a sustainable organic agriculture food system in the Lower Mekong Region.
+With the commitment of local NGOs partners (AOI), local and provincial government (Soc Trang DARD), Thanh Tri People Committee, and Sub-DARD, the private firm (Hong Tan), and the rice cooperative (Vinh Loi Cooperative), and their farmer members, we expect the outcomes of the project will change the farming system practices, improve wellbeing for smallholder farmers, and building trust among researchers, NGOs, government, private sector and farmers to develop a sustainable organic agriculture food system in the Lower Mekong Region.

 The outcomes and outputs of the sub-WP2 will be promoted through the Mekong Organics Platform, a free, not for profit activity, that aims to connect Vietnamese organic farmers to the global consumers to build the local sustainable food system.